|3||Chiaravalle, The Marches|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Besate air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Besate air currently meets the WHO annual air quality guideline value

 Good 30 US AQI